 What my friends think I do

 Okay, yep, I will give this to you.
 I’ll include my two twenty-something sons in this too.
 My two young ones think I walk around with a metal detector all day, so they’ll get here sometime.
 To be fair, this is accurate on some days.
 Not all, but some.
 These are the days I ask, “Really?
 This is what I do?
 THIS?
 This is what I do?”
 One thing I will say is that on these days, this guy is way over dressed.
 Now, I’m not known as the most brilliant dresser.
 I wear shorts, a t-shirt, and either a jacket or sweatshirt regardless of the season or day.
-But, on these days, there is a good chance I started the morning at 3:30 AM in boxer-briefs, a t-shirt, and eating a bowl of pasta (yes, for breakfast) which is evident from the clown-face of marinara around my lips.
+But, on these days, there is a good chance I started the morning at 3:30 AM in boxer-briefs, a t-shirt, and downing a protein shake and banana for breakfast.

 What my mom thinks I do

 Hmmm, my mom is going to read this.
 “Hi Mom!”
 So, do I think that my mom thinks I am a hobo or a badly dressed bald guy curiously lingering outside a brick building?
 Perhaps.
 I’d say that is highly probable.
 As an actuary, I hope that she takes my use of the word probable as a positive, you know kind of statistics-like.

 So, no, she doesn’t think I’m a lingering hobo.
 Though, I can’t rule out that is where she thinks I am heading.
 We will see.